-6.2.9.6 Information that a runway or portion thereof may be slippery when wet shall be made available tools to undertake this assessment are described in the Airport Services Manual (Doc 9137), Part 2
+6.2.9.6 On or before 3 November 2021, information that a runway or portion thereof may be slippery when wet shall be made available to the aerodrome control tower.

 Note - The determination that a runway or portion thereof may be slippery when wet is not based solely on the friction measurement obtained using a continuous friction measuring device.
-Supplementary
+Supplementary tools to undertake this assessment are described in the ICAO Airport Services Manual (Doc 9137), Part 2